iterative/dvc.org/content/docs/tutorials/get-started/data-versioning.md

 # Data Versioning

-The first layer of DVC provides a basic framework for versioning, storing, and sharing data files or directories, ML models, and intermediate results.
+The first layer of DVC provides a basic foundation for versioning, storing, and sharing data files or directories, ML models, and intermediate results.
 This can be done on a regular Git workflow, but without actually storing the file contents with Git.

-- You'll need [Python](https://www.python.org/) to follow this tutorial.

 <details>